Admitting now

 What is alcohol addiction?

 In India, alcohol addiction sits at an unusual cultural intersection: socially tolerated and frequently invisible until the damage is severe.
-Families often recognise the problem years before the patient does — missed work, mounting debts, deteriorating physical health, fractured relationships.
+Families often recognise the problem years before the patient does - missed work, mounting debts, deteriorating physical health, fractured relationships.
 By the time a family calls a rehabilitation centre, they have typically tried every non-clinical intervention available: confrontation, hidden bottles, ultimatums, staged withdrawals.
-When those fail, what remains is structured medical care.
+When those fail, what remains is structured clinical supervision.

 02 — Recognising the signs